Eptwalabha/godot-dialink/README.md

 ![dialink icon](https://raw.githubusercontent.com/Eptwalabha/godot-dialink/master/icon.png)
 Add it to your Scene (you can add more than one).

-## Setup the new node
+## Set up the new node
-In order to work, you need to provide to the new node with a JSON file.
-This file is where all your dialogs are defined.
+In order to work, you need to provide the new node with a JSON file where all your dialogs are defined.
 For the sake of this tutorial, we'll use the following JSON file (`my-simple-dialog.json`):
 ``` json
 {